 This book brings together historians to tackle the complex questions of reproduction in modern India.
 The essays interrogate the very idea that reproduction is simply a lynchpin for effecting other social and economic transformations.
 Instead, these histories map out and

 ask questions of the institutions, discourses and practices by which women's reproductive health came to hold meaning and play strategic roles in the multiple and at times competing agendas such as social reform, the medical sciences, cultural nationalism and colonial public health.

-2006 978-81-250-2939-7 '820 273pp Hardback
+2006 978-81-250-2939-7 ₹820 273pp Hardback

 Fractured States

 Smallpox, Public Health and Vaccination Policy in British India 1800-1947

 SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY

 Edited by Sanjoy Bhattacharya, Michael Worboys, and Mark Harrison

-2005 978-81-250-2866-6 ' 820 276pp Hardback E-ISBN: 978-81-250-5249-4
+2005 978-81-250-2866-6 ₹895 276pp Hardback F-ISBN: 978-81-250-5249-4

 Health Policy in Britain's Model Colony

 Ceylon (1900-1948)

 SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY

 Margaret Jones

-2004 978-81-250-2759-1 '820 326pp Hardback E-ISBN: 978-81-250-5243-2
+2004 978-81-250-2759-1 ₹820 326pp Hardback E-ISBN: 978-81-250-5243-2

-Western Medicine and Public Health in Colonial Bombay 1845-1895
+Western Medicine and Public Health in Colonial Bombay

+1845-1895

 SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY

 Mridula Ramanna

-2002 978-81-250-2302-9 ' 820 284pp Hardback
+2002 978-81-250-2302-9 ₹895 284pp Hardback

 PERMANENT BLACK

 Health and Population in South Asia

 From Earliest Times to the Present

 Sumit Guha

 The history of human populations acquires a new interest in an epoch when human beings are aware of the burden they are placing on the ecosystem.
 Asia has long contained a major fraction of world population, and East and South Asia have accounted for most of that fraction.
 This book focuses on various aspects of the population of South Asia over the past twenty-five centuries.

-2009 978-81-7824-282-8 ' 295 200pp Paperback Rights: Restricted

-SOCIAL SCIENCE PRESS

-4 Victoria Terrace

-Memoirs of a Surgeon

-Subir K. Chatterjee, renowned paediatric surgeon
+2009 978-81-7824-282-8 ₹295 200pp Paperback Rights: Restricted SOCIAL SCIENCE PRESS 4 Victoria Terrace Memoirs of a Surgeon Subir K. Chatterjee, renowned paediatric surgeon

 4 Victoria Terrace is an extremely perceptive description of medical colleges and hospitals, and of politics, enduring friendships and knowledge sharing in the medical profession.
 It also narrates moving stories of dedicated, brilliant doctors who become victims of their own profession, and of miraculous surgery that saves precious lives.
-The book also reflects on the ethical dilemmas inherent in the medical profession, particularly in paediatric surgery. "...
-His book is a remarkable account of a life outstanding for its achievements from trainee surgeon struggling with the Fellowship of the English College of Surgeons to ... becoming a major figure in world paediatric surgery." -James A. S. Dickson, FRCS Ed. & Eng.
-FRCPCH, Emeritus Consultant Paediatric Surgeon, Sheffield Children's Hospital, and Honorary Member, The British Association of Paediatric Surgeons 2011 978-81-87358-63-3 ' 625 288pp Hardback Reforming India's Social Sector Poverty, Nutrition, Health and Education Edited by K. Seeta Prabhu and R. Sudarshan, Adviser, Access to Justice, Oslo Governance Centre, Oslo 2002 978-81-87358-10-7 ' 690 337pp Hardback Rights: Restricted Beyond Tranquebar Grappling Across Cultural Borders in South India Edited by Esther Fihl, Professor, Department of Cross-Cultural and Regional Studies, University of Copenhagen, Copenhagen, Denmark, and A. R. Venkatachalapathy, Professor, Madras Institute of Development Studies, Chennai, India
+The book also reflects on the ethical dilemmas inherent in the medical profession, particularly in paediatric surgery. ...
+His book is a remarkable account of a life outstanding for its achievements from trainee surgeon struggling with the Fellowship of the English College of Surgeons to ... becoming a major figure in world paediatric surgery. -- James A. S. Dickson, FRCS Ed. & Eng.
+FRCPCH, Emeritus Consultant Paediatric Surgeon, Sheffield Children's Hospital, and Honorary Member, The British Association of Paediatric Surgeons 2011 978-81-87358-63-3 ₹625 288pp Hardback Reforming India's Social Sector Poverty, Nutrition, Health and Education Edited by K. Seeta Prabhu and R. Sudarshan, Adviser, Access to Justice, Oslo Governance Centre, 2002 978-81-87358-10-7 ₹690 337pp Hardback Rights: Restricted Class, Patriarchy and Ethnicity on Sri Lankan Plantations Two Centuries of Power and Protest